A Factorized Low-Rank RNN Framework for Uncovering Independent Neural Latent Dynamics and Connectivity: Appendix

 \paragraph{Connectivity matrices.} Fig.~\ref{fig:monkey_conn} shows the learned connectivity matrices from all methods.

 \paragraph{Poisson spike count results.} To validate that our framework not only works for arbitrary VAE architectures but also works for different observation distributions, we fit different methods to the Poisson spike count data of the same dataset with $K=2$.
-The latent alignment $R^2$ increases from plain lrRNN's $0.52 \pm 0.03$ to DisRNN's $0.76 \pm 0.02$ to DisRNN-LMP's $0.81 \pm 0.01$.
-This result is consistent with the result in the main content, confirming that disentanglement is an effective approach for obtaining biologically interpretable latent space structure.
+The latent alignment $R^2$ increases from plain lrRNN's $0.52 \pm 0.03$ to FacRNN's $0.76 \pm 0.02$ to FacRNN-MLP's $0.81 \pm 0.01$.
+This result is consistent with the result in the main content, confirming that factorization is an effective approach for obtaining biologically interpretable latent space structure.